Absence of fans inside, outside U.S. Bank Stadium makes for eerily quiet opener

 “We would do as much in sales in that weekend as two weeks in one of our slower months,” he said.

-Down near the stadium and the park, Alex and Kiirsten Conzemius put on their Vikings jerseys and drove in from Edina to check out the scene with their one-year-old Albert in his stroller.
+Down near the stadium and the park, Alex and Kiirsten Conzemius put on their Vikings jerseys and drove in from Edina to check out the scene with their 1-year-old, Albert.
 “We thought maybe there would be something going on, but not so much,” Kiirsten Conzemius said.

 Across the street, Rob Poirier, 27, who lives downtown, was out with his golden retriever puppy Maisie for similar reasons.
 The Wausau native and his pup were both wearing green Packers jerseys.